Car Insurance for Police Officers

 • $100,000 property damage liability per accident

-A $1,000 comprehensive and collision deductible means that you would need to pay $1,000 before your insurance provider covers a claim for damages to your car.
+A $1,000 comprehensive and collision deductible means you would pay $1,000 before your insurance provider covers a claim for damages to your car.
 Generally, a higher deductible means a lower policy premium.

 Car Insurance for Law Enforcers: Related Articles